-If the IRS or other taxing authority changes or corrects your return for any tax year, you must notify us.
+If the IRS or other taxing authority changes or corrects your federal or other state return for any tax year, you must notify us.
 File an amended Oregon return and include a copy of the federal or other state audit report.
 Mail this separately from your current year's return.